warmersun/oomai/knowledge_graph/schema.md

 ## node types:

 All nodes have `name` and `description` properties.
 All `name` values are guaranteed unique identifiers.
+Name values are in Title Case: Each word is capitalized, separated by spaces, like book or article titles in English — e.g. _"The Quick Brown Fox"_.

 ### EmTech
 Emerging technologies, e.g., AI, robots, 3D printing.